 A new bottom bracket can vary wildly in cost, from $15 all the way up to $250(£10-£180), so it largely depends on how much you are willing to pay.
 If you are willing to change it yourself, then that will be your only cost.
-However, if you want a shop to install it for you, then it should cost about $20-$30 (£15-20) in labor costs to fit it.
+However, if you want a shop to install it for you, then it should cost about $20-$30 (£15-20) in labour costs to fit it.

 Are Shimano Bottom Brackets Interchangeable?

 Most modern Shimano bottom brackets are interchangeable.
 They all feature the same 24mm diameter standard.
-Some of them require different sized tools to remove them, but the tools are often supplied with the bottom bracket.
+Some of them require different-sized tools to remove them, but the tools are often supplied with the bottom bracket.
 However, if you have an older (pre2003) internal square taper bottom bracket It will not be interchangeable.

 What is an External Bottom Bracket?